jjxxs/websocket-ts/README.md

 #### Events

-There are six events which can be subscribed to through callbacks:
+There are six events which can be subscribed to through with event listeners:

 ```typescript
 export enum WebsocketEvent {